khirakawa/fix-a-list-apart/README.md

 fix-a-list-apart
 ================

-Unclip the A List Apart's clipped title
+Install this userscript to permanently unclip the A List Apart's clipped title

 Firefox: